andrewgull/ML-projects/README.md

 ----
 HTML versions of the notebooks are in `./compiled`

-4. `./medical` notebooks with code for the Central Institute of Gastroenterology
+5. `./medical` notebooks with code for various data analyses I performed for clinicians from the Central Institute of Gastroenterology

-   4.1 `Angiodine.Rmd` - quality of prediction of fibrosis by the blood flowmeter 'Angiodine' compared to biopsy.
+   5.1 `Angiodine.Rmd` - quality of prediction of fibrosis by the blood flowmeter 'Angiodine' compared to biopsy.

     Several logit-regression models were trained: